Last Updated on April 23, 2022 by Rakesh Gupta

 After reading this blog post, the reader will be able to:

-- Understand how to use Workbench retrieve change set
+- Understand how to use Workbench to retrieve change set

 - Understand how to use Workbench to deploy flows

-- Understand how to use Workbench to deploy processes
+- Understand how to use Workbench to deploy any components

 - Deploy components to any org using Workbench

 Pamela Kline is working as a System Administrator at Gurukul on Cloud (GoC).
 She has developed a Flow (Welcome New Users by Default – Auto Follow them in Chatter!) in her Trailhead playground and is done with testing.
 Now, she wants to deploy the flow to her UAT Sandbox.

 Once you are done, with Flow development, the next step is to deploy it.
 There are many ways, through which, you can deploy or distribute, Flow(s), from one org to another:

 This blog is a sequel to my previous blog – Distribute Flow(s) using the Visual Studio Code.
 In the previous blog, I discussed how to deploy Flow(s) to another sandbox using the Visual Studio Code.